-The ASPET Division for Behavioral Pharmacology Early Career Awards have been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.
+The J.H.
+Woods Early Career Award in Behavioral Pharmacology has been established to recognize outstanding original research by early career investigators in the area of behavioral pharmacology.

 This award will be presented annually (as funds permit) during the ASPET Annual Meeting at Experimental Biology.
 The award consists of:

 - A $500 honorarium

 - A commemorative certificate

 - Complimentary registration and travel expenses (up to $750) to attend the ASPET Annual Meeting at EB the year for which the award is bestowed.

 - An opportunity to participate in the division’s programming at the ASPET Annual Meeting at EB the year after the award is bestowed.

 - The candidate must be no more than 15 years from receiving a doctorate degree and must be ineligible for ASPET post-doctoral travel awards.